FOREX-Yen softens past 150 per dollar for first time since 1990 | Business

 FOREX-Yen softens past 150 per dollar for first time since 1990

 The dollar hit the symbolic level of 150 yen for the first time since 1990 on Thursday as the greenback was supported by Treasury yields trading at multi-year highs, keeping markets on high alert for intervention from Japanese authorities.
-Moves among other major currencies were more muted with the euro at $0.9786, struggling to regain ground it lost during a dollar surge the day before, while sterling extended its declines.
+Moves among other major currencies were muted by recent standards.

 The dollar hit the symbolic level of 150 yen for the first time since 1990 on Thursday as the greenback was supported by Treasury yields trading at multi-year highs, keeping markets on high alert for intervention from Japanese authorities.

-Moves among other major currencies were more muted with the euro at $0.9786, struggling to regain ground it lost during a dollar surge the day before, while sterling extended its declines.
+Moves among other major currencies were muted by recent standards.
+The euro up 0.5% at $0.9826, regaining a little of the ground it lost during a dollar surge the day before, while turmoil in British politics meant sterling stayed soft.
 The fragile yen briefly weakened past 150 per dollar in early European trading for the first time since August 1990.
-It was last trading a little below that level, little changed on the day.
+It was last trading a touch below that level, at 149.7 yen per dollar.

 The Japanese currency has been on a losing streak for 11 straight sessions as of Wednesday's close, and has renewed 32-year lows for six sessions now.
 "As long as the terminal point of the U.S. interest rate remains unclear, dollar strength will not subside.
 150 was just a pass point, and the focus now is on if it tops 160," said Takumi Tsunoda, senior economist, Shinkin Central Bank Research Institute in Tokyo.